-For the period ended 30 June 2019, the Group realised a net loss after tax of \$2,782,568 (2018: \$2,080,318).
-This was largely as a result of non-cash impairment of \$3.16 million to oil and gas assets.
-The net cash generated by operating activities for the period ended 30 June 2019 was \$1,461,497 (2018: net cash utilised \$353,275).
-The Group's net asset position at 30 June 2019 was \$13,045,505 (30 June 2018: \$15,828,073) and its cash balance amounted to \$813,870 (30 June 2018: \$541,124).
+For the period ended 30 June 2020, the Group realised a net loss after tax of \$3,102,592 (2019: \$2,782,568).
+This was primarily due to non-cash impairment of \$2.9 million to oil and gas assets.
+The net cash generated by operating activities for the period ended 30 June 2020 was \$1,017,991 (2019: net cash generated \$1,461,497).
+The Group's net asset position at 30 June 2020 was \$9,942,913 (30 June 2019: \$13,045,505) and a cash balance of \$1,096,605 (30 June 2019: \$813,870).

 The directors' cash flow forecasts project that the group will continue to be able to meet its liabilities and obligations (including those exploration commitments as disclosed in Note 21) as and when they fall due for a period of at least 12 months from the date of signing of this financial report.
 The cash flow forecasts are dependent upon the generation of sufficient cash flows from operating activities to meet working capital requirements; contemplating issue of additional equity by the Group; the ability of the Group to manage discretionary exploration and evaluation expenditure on non-core assets via farmout or disposal of certain interests and or a reduction in its future work programmes.
-The directors are of the opinion that the use of the going concern basis of accounting is appropriate as they are satisfied as to the ability of the Group to implement the g.
+The directors are of the opinion that the use of the going concern basis of accounting is appropriate as they are satisfied as to the ability of the Group to implement the above.

+g.
 Fair value measurement

 AASB 13 establishes a single source of guidance for determining the fair value of assets and liabilites.
 AASB 13 does not change when an entity is required to use fair value, but rather, provides guidance on how to determine fair value when fair value is required or permitted.
 Application of this definition may result in different fair values being determined for the relevant assets.
 AASB 13 also expands the disclosure requirements for all assets and liabilites carried at fair value.
 This includes information about the assumptions made and the qualitative impact of those assumptions on the fair value determined.
-AASB 13 requires the disclosure of fair value information by level of the fair value hierarchy, which categorises fair value measurements into one of three possible levels based on the lowest level that a significant input to the measurement can be categorised into as follows:
+Consequential AASB 13 requires the disclosure of fair value information by level of the fair value hierarchy, which categorises fair value measurements into one of three possible levels based on the lowest level that a significant input to the measurement can be categorised into as follows: